BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <div class="dialogue">
 <h4>BAZ</h4>
-<p>Sorry I had ship it.
+<p>Sorry I had to ship it.
 They didn’t bend it in the post, I hope?</p>
 </div>

 <div class="dialogue">